Limit theorems for invariant distributions: Background and definitions

-Let $\xspace$ be a standard Borel space with Borel sets $\borel(\xspace)$.
-How elements of $\group$ affect elements of $\xspace$ is explained by a group action: A \kword{measurable action} of $\group$ on $\xspace$ is a jointly measurable map
+We now let elements of $\group$ transform elements of a space $\xspace$.
+We must specify what that means: Permuting a matrix, say, could mean permuting rows, or columns, or entries.
+Such a specification is called an action: A \kword{measurable action} of $\group$ on $\xspace$ is a jointly measurable map ${(\phi,x)\mapsto T_{\phi}(x)}$ that satisfies